osuosl/packer-templates/README.md

 packer-templates
 ================

-Packer templates used to build base box images at the OSL
+Packer templates used to build base box images at the OSL for OpenStack and Ganeti.

-Before using, I recommend you set the following in your `.bashrc` or `.bash_profile`.
-It will ensure all of the ISO's downloaded reside in a single location instead of saving them in each folder.

-    export PACKER_CACHE_DIR="/home/lance/packer_cache"
+The target architectures are:

+* x86-64
+* ppc64
+* ppc64le